grussorusso/grussorusso.github.io/content/_index.md

 <img src="/images/me.jpg" alt="Gabriele Russo Russo" itemprop="image">
 </div>

+I am a Research Associate at the *Department of Engineering* of Roma Tre University.
-I am a Research Associate at the *Department of Civil Engineering and Computer Science Engineering* of the
+Previously, I was a Research Associate at the *Department of Civil Engineering and Computer Science Engineering* of the
-[University of Rome Tor Vergata](https://web.uniroma2.it/en), where I received my PhD degree in May 2021.
+University of Rome Tor Vergata, where I received my PhD degree in May 2021.